w3f/polkadot-wiki/docs/learn/learn-guides-nominator.md

----
-id: learn-guides-nominator
-title: Polkadot-JS Guides For Nominators
-sidebar_label: Nominator Guides
-description: Polkadot-JS Guides for Nominators.
+title: Nominator Guides for Polkadot-JS
-keyword: [nominate, stake, staking, claim, rewards, polkadot-js]
-slug: ../learn-guides-nominator
----
+description: Learn how to bond tokens, nominate validators, and claim staking rewards using Polkadot-JS.

 import DocCardList from '@theme/DocCardList';